Brett-Grossman/Real-Ghosts-Tor/pproject_overview.md

     PAIR BONUS: property has minimum bid amount /

-    PAIR BONUS: display the numbers with commas and decimal .00
+    PAIR BONUS: display the numbers with commas and decimal .00 /

     PAIR BONUS: fix the issue with the server being deleted in six days /

-    BONUS: multiple photos with a forward and back buttons on the sides
-    BONUS: All properties are in tabs of 10 properties max
-    BONUS: 50 properties
+    BRETT BONUS: multiple photos with a forward and back buttons on the sides BRETT BONUS: All properties are in tabs of 10 properties max BRETT BONUS: 50 properties

     BRETT BONUS: Make the delete offer a popup

+    BRETT BONUS: add a description for each property

+    BRETT BONUS: Properties show newest first

+    BRETT BONUS: All offers received grouped by property with link to the property and link to the offer maker TEST

     BONUS: tabs on profile page are ternary blue or grey depending on if tab match /

     BONUS: Add a description for the property, change the model, and the forms /

-    BRETT BONUS: add a description for each property

     BONUS: add my profile, logout and home buttons to every page except RegAndLogin /